Asset Auditor

 DatasourceName

 The name of the data model(s) that are referenced as data sources for widgets on a dashboard.
-A dashboard can have many data sources, but a widget can only have one.

 Field